 For me, eating properly means lower carbs, moderate protein, and lots of veggies.
 I don’t worry much about fat and I do eat dairy.
 I try to incorporate a variety of foods, both for taste and to ensure I’m getting all of my necessary nutrients.
 I try to avoid processed frankenfoods and empty calories.
 I’m not perfect, but I am a work in progress.

-It’s easy to get caught up in daily life, fulfilling obligations that take all of our time and energy, and self care takes a back seat.
+It’s easy to get caught up in daily life.
+Obligations can take up all of our time and energy, and often, self care takes a back seat to everything else.
 It’s important to remember that your body is the only one you get…if you’re putting sugar in the gas tank you’re going to conk out.
 I’ve learned that a little bit of planning can help keep me on track, even when things are crazy.
 The improvements I’ve made are already noticeable, which makes it easier to remain motivated and disciplined…two things that I’ve been lacking in over the past few months.
 One baby step after another…

 .